ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 This was previously used to save schematics from a server and was automatically created as needed.
 However, this is no longer needed in 1.19.2 and later, so this folder can be removed safely.
 {% endversion %}

+{% version "1.19.2" after=true %}
+#### I have a "*/blueprints/clients/*" folder, what is that for?

+On a server, this folder holds a cached copy of the decorations and shapes used by your players -- possibly even including entire style packs that they've installed themselves (though note that for game balance purposes they won't be able to make functional buildings this way; these must be installed "properly" on the server to be usable).

+You can delete these folders at any time (though preferably when the player is not logged in); they will be re-created as needed.
+{% endversion %}

+#### Can I just build my own buildings and then get the colonists to "move in"?

+No. Functional buildings must be constructed by the Builder.
+You have to either use one of the prefabs provided by existing style packs (either included in the mod or via various addons installed separately), or design your own custom huts as an explicitly separate step (typically in a special creative designing world), before getting the builder to place them in your real colony.
+MineColonies is more like an RTS than it is like classic Minecraft building.

 #### How to create <a id="customhuts">custom huts</a>?

-To create new schematics, there are some guidelines that you must follow: the scans MUST have the same footprint for each level of the hut; the scans must contain the hut's block, for example the Builder's Hut block for the [Builder's Hut](../../source/buildings/builder); the hut block need to be exactly at the same place and have the same rotation for each level
+To create new schematics, there are some guidelines that you must follow: the scans MUST have the same footprint for each level of the hut; the scans must contain the hut's block, for example the Builder's Hut block for the [Builder's Hut](../../source/buildings/builder); the hut block need to be exactly at the same place and have the same rotation for each level.

 Ensure you are building your custom hut outside of any colony borders.
 When placing the hut block inside the custom hut, shift+right click to place it without activating it.
 Then you can scan and save the schematic.